theMoor9/blockchain-potential-carnival/README.md

 However, don't worry!
 Everyone can understand the cheat sheets; just skip the code blocks if you're not a developer, as they might be confusing.

-My methodical approach to learning has proven to be practically successful.
+Built as I learn, my methodical approach to learning has proven to be practically successful.
 I hope it will be for you too!

 ## Table of Contents